 My Prairie care team also provided me with a lot of emotional support.
 When my mom passed away in January, they were right there, helping me work through the emotions I was feeling.
 Without Prairie, I probably would have ended up in the plot right next to my mom.

-My Care Partner Amy has also been checking in on me every step of the way.
+My Care Coordinator Amy has also been checking in on me every step of the way.
 Even now, she texts me at least once a week just to see how I’m doing.
 Working with her and Dr. Ravi has really been profound.
 They’ve helped me turn a lot of my depressive thoughts into constructive thoughts.
 I think that finding the right support network is key, and having them has been the right combo for me.

 Before finding Prairie, I would come home in tears all the time.
 Now, I’ve only cried twice since my mom died, and those weren’t frustration tears or anger tears.
 They were grief and sorrow tears, what they were supposed to be.
 I wouldn’t have been able to respond to my life this way if not for the support I’ve received.